opnsense/docs/source/manual/etpro_telemetry.rst

 The need for valuable threat detection data and the increasing importance of additional network security has brought Proofpoint and OPNsense together.
-Our joined efforts resulted in the ETPro Telemetry edition.
+Our joined efforts resulted in the ET Pro Telemetry edition.

-The ETPro Telemetry edition embraces our vision that sharing knowledge leads to better products.
+The ET Pro Telemetry edition embraces our vision that sharing knowledge leads to better products.

-When you allow your OPNsense system to share anonymized information about detected threats - the alerts - you are able to use the ETPro ruleset free of charge.
+When you allow your OPNsense system to share anonymized information about detected threats - the alerts - you are able to use the ET Pro ruleset free of charge.

 ..